 1. We get to wake up ANY TIME we want.

-I wake up when my clients starts working… Which is roughly about 9am.
-The only up side is that, the time i take to wash up and travel to work is about 2 min?
+I wake up when my clients start working… Which is roughly about 9am.
+The only upside is that the time I take to wash up and travel to work is about 2 min?

-And i don’t have to shower..
-But any way, as i was saying, I don’t wake up anytime i want.
+And I don’t have to shower..
+But anyway, as I was saying, I don’t wake up anytime I want.
 And I will need to work about 7-8 hours a day, with 15 min lunch break in between.
-I do know some other freelancers who works at night and have a more flexible schedule, but having a fixed schedule helps to keep me disciplined and organised.
+I do know some other freelancers who work at night and have a more flexible schedule, but having a fixed schedule helps to keep me disciplined and organized.

-And having a regular office hour timing make me some what more dependable as well.
+Having a regular office hour timing makes me somewhat more dependable as well.
 For example, If my client has some urgent job that they need to do, they will be able to find me.
 Because if they can’t find me, they will look for another designer and I would have lost that business.

 2.We get to travel ANY TIME and AS MANY TIME as we want.

 Plus, because I work by myself, I can’t just “switch off” my work and not check emails, especially on long trips.
-As singaporeans have a saying, I don’t have any one to cover my backside.
+As Singaporeans have a saying, I don’t have anyone to cover my backside.
 Whilst this can prevent you from having a relaxing getaway, it’s sometimes nice to take your work and do it somewhere else.
 However, it isn’t easy to switch off on holiday.

 “Is the brochure done?”